Submit our quick form and get quotes now!

 Now, if you’ve decided to take this project on yourself, we’ll begin with the simpler steps of gathering materials.
 The list of tools you will need is as follows:

 Alongside this extensive list of tools, you’ll also need to gather materials for the job.
-This will include lengths of J-channel, flashing, building paper, corrosion-restraint nails as well as your vinyl siding.
+This will include lengths of J-channel, flashing, building paper, corrosion-restraint nails as well as your siding.
 Vinyl corners and trim may also be necessary to cover windows and doors.

 After gathering tools and materials and before you begin the installation process, it’s necessary for you to prepare the outdoor surfaces of your home.
 If you have any existing issues in your home’s siding, now is the time to deal with them.
 You’ll need to fix any pressing problems, especially those related to moisture as vinyl siding does have the tendency to mask moisture problems.
 Loose or damaged boards will need to be replaced or tightened.
 If you find any plants or trees obstructing the area, do your best to pull them back or tie them up without damaging them.